codecentric/spring-boot-admin-runtime-playground/kubernetes-fabric8/health-simulator/README.md

 App to simulate changes in health status.
 Spring Boot Admin reports these in the UI and with browser notifications (if you allow browser notifications).

 You can change the number of replicas in [deployment/values.yaml](deployment/values.yaml).
 Note that calls to http://localhost/health-simulator will reach a random pod if the number of replicas is greater than 0.
+Calls to http://localhost/health-simulator/up ... change the status of a random pod.

 ## Build App